solidity-evm-knowledgebase/abi-encoding-decoding/README.md

 ```

 in the brackets {} we can pass value, gasLimit, gasPrice.
-in the parathenses () we can send the data, in order to call a specific function.
+in the parentheses () we can send the data, in order to call a specific function.

 ### staticcall